chandumummadi/Network-Intrusion-Detection-System/README.md

 ---

 ## **License**
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use, modify, and distribute for any purpose.
+No attribution is required, but it's appreciated.